 When submitting data for archiving, a plan must be selected.
 Among other parameters, the plan also defines the target index.
 Individual fields of the index are thereby available for additional tagging of the data.
 These fields can be used to quickly and easily locate your data within the archive index (See 9.2.4, The Search Button).
+The case sensitivity defines whether searching the according field is done case sensitive or insensitive.

-6.11.5.2 Check
+6.11.5.2 Check Database

-This function is used to check the selected backup or archive databases, which means the backup indexes of a given client or of a given archive.
+This function is used to check the selected backup databases, which means the backup indexes of a given client.
 How long it takes to complete such a check depends on the size of the index and the number of backup cycles.